Growing up did you wonder — What does a fire chief do? And, do you now ask yourself — What can I do with a fire science degree?

 - Setting the industry guidelines that define the minimum standards of collegiate educational degree programs

 Types of Fire Science Degrees

 A fire science degree is available in a wide variety of specialties and concentrations.
 Many online fire science degrees focus on a first-responder curriculum, while others follow a more Bachelor in Emergency Management-related curriculum.
-Any way you slice it, a Fire Science Bachelor Degree is a great educational stepping-stone towards a rewarding career in the fire science industry.
+Any way you slice it, a Fire Science Bachelor Degree is a great educational stepping-stone toward a rewarding career in the fire science industry.